 Additionally, previous energy-saving modifications to the home, such as upgraded insulation, energy-efficient windows and even ENERGY STAR® qualified roofing may also reduce the peak cooling capacity requirements of the system that is required, potentially reducing cost.

-Regional climates can also influence central air conditioner prices.
+Regional climates can also influence central AC units prices.

 In warmer climates: Your air conditioner will have a longer overall runtime during the cooling season compared to how it would operate in a more moderate climate.
 Installing a higher efficiency air conditioner system in a warmer climate home can help save money on monthly utility bills.
 However, keep in mind that higher efficiency systems tend to have higher central air conditioner prices for the unit and installation.
 In some cases, your local utility or the U.S. government may have available rebates for installing air conditioners with high SEER (cooling efficiency) ratings.
 Higher efficiency units also tend to come with additional comfort features as well, so if you are more interested in comfort over energy efficiency, this might be the choice for you regardless of climate.

 In cooler climates: Air conditioners in cooler climates will do just the opposite.
 There will be less calls for cooling, and therefore less overall runtime over the duration of the cooling season.
 In cooler climates, HVAC dealers may suggest a minimum efficiency unit to keep air conditioner costs in check.
 However, minimum efficiency units don’t offer the added comfort and lower operating sounds of the more deluxe models.